Workplace Eye Injury Lawyers in Chicago

 Don’t Face Serious Eye Injuries Alone

-Romanucci & Blandin, LLC has represented numerous workers who have suffered from a serious eye injury or who have suffered from a loss of vision because of a work-related accident.
+Romanucci & Blandin, LLC has represented numerous workers who have suffered a serious eye injury or who have suffered a loss of vision because of a work-related accident.
 Too many employers are willing to cut costs on training, protection, or other precautions—costs that workers eventually pay for with medical treatment and pain.

 The BLS estimates that businesses lose $300 million a year in productivity total from eye injuries alone—making it an expensive way to "cut costs."